sib-swiss/containers-snakemake-training/docs/course_material/day2/4_optimising_snakemake.md

 ## Exercises

 This series of exercises focuses on how to improve the workflow that you developed in the previous session.
 As a result, you will add only one rule to your workflow.
-But it's a crucial one!
+But, fear not, it's a crucial one!

 ??? tip "Snakefile from previous session"
     If you want to restart from a fully commented Snakefile, with log messages and benchmarks implemented in all rules, you can manually get it [here](https://github.com/sib-swiss/containers-snakemake-training/blob/2024_update/docs/solutions_day2/session2/workflow/Snakefile) or download it in your current directory with: